lihaoyi/joptimize/notes.md

   - Liveness cleanup doesn't feed back into DCE/specialization: instructions cleaned up here can only be dataflow-upstream of other liveness-cleaned-up instructions, which will get also eliminated automatically

+  - Unused arguments can be eliminated from the method signature, and the eliminated arguments can then be returned to the caller: they will be eliminated from the callsite, and used in the caller's analysis to participate in it's liveness cleanup

 - Post-liveness method-level DCE
   - Delete any methods which were reachable but failed during liveness analysis